 - The truck driver owed the accident victim a duty of care

 - The truck driver breached their duty of care through negligence

 - The truck driver’s breach was the significant factor in causing a victim's losses

-A duty of care is a basic legal requirement for driver to watch out for other drivers and use reasonable caution while behind the wheel.
+A duty of care is a basic legal requirement for drivers to watch out for other drivers and use reasonable caution while behind the wheel.

 For example, a duty of care for a truck driver would require that driver to:

 - Watch for pedestrians, other vehicles, and obstacles